AbdQaiyum/Spam-Email-Filtering/README.md

 - Able to train model and retain its state after training
 - Able to load its state during testing and subsequently improve after each training

+Version 1.1
+- ABle to upload datasets into train-mails & test-mails (Ham or Spam) through UI.